 Can you talk a bit about this collaborative model?

-I actually don’t know that much about it. (laughs) The welt has piping and the topstitch is black.
-This detail isn’t available in any of the models that are generally released so I personally think this difference is pretty significant.
-This can be said also for shoes and watches too, but a very small difference can have a huge effect.
+I actually don’t know that much about it. [laughs] The welt has piping and the topstitch is black.
+This detail isn’t available in any of the general release models so I personally think this difference is pretty significant.
+This may be said for both shoes and watches: a very small difference can have a huge effect.
 I experienced that through this collaboration and I also think people will notice this slight difference when they actually wear the boots.

 That makes sense.
 Since it is such a classic model, the smallest difference may really stand out.